-Students who wish to request accommodations in this class for a disability should contact Elaine Mara, assistant director of learning services for academic and disability support at 1307 Main Street, or by calling 610-861-1510.
+Students who wish to request accommodations in this class for a disability should contact learning services for academic and disability support at 1307 Main Street, or by calling 610-861-1510.
 Accommodations cannot be provided until authorization is received from the Academic Support Center.